'Blood sport': Controversial whale slaughter begins in Faroe Islands

 Last year, 1,400 dolphins were killed in a hunt, sparking an international outcry.
 Rules were put in place by the authorities to limit the size of the catch to 500.

-However, Houston said this would be difficult to enforce, with drivers encountering pods that can vary hugely in size.
+However, Hourston said this would be difficult to enforce, with drivers encountering pods that can vary hugely in size.

 He called on the EU and UK to apply pressure on the Faroe Islands to end the controversial practice, which has attracted protests, petitions and condemnation from celebrities - such as actress Pamela Anderson - in the past.